-- (5) Class 3 pipe: Any anomaly with a predicted failure pressure less than 2.0 times the MAOP. - ii) One-year crack repair conditions for a "special permit segment": FGT must repair all anomalies with a predicted failure pressure determined in accordance with 49 CFR 192.712(d) that is less than 1.39 times the MAOP, or a crack depth that is greater than 40% of the pipe wall thickness. - iii) Un-cleared shorted casing for a "special permit segment": FGT must repair within 12 months of discovery any identified corrosion, cracking or other anomaly that is shorted to a casing that is greater than 30% of the pipe wall thickness. - iv) Monitored conditions for a "special permit segment": FGT does not have to schedule the following conditions for remediation but must record and monitor the conditions during subsequent risk assessments and integrity assessments for any change that may require remediation in a special permit segment.
-Monitored conditions are the least severe and will not require examination and evaluation until the next scheduled integrity assessment. - Class 1 pipe: Any anomaly with a predicted failure pressure greater than or equal to 1.39 times the MAOP and an anomaly depth less than or equal to 40% wall thickness loss. - (2) Class 2 pipe: Any anomaly with a predicted failure pressure greater than or equal to 1.67 times the MAOP and an anomaly depth less than or equal to 40% wall thickness loss. - (3) Class 3 pipe: Any anomaly with a predicted failure pressure greater than or equal to 2.0 times the MAOP and an anomaly depth less than or equal to 40% of pipe wall thickness.
+- (4) Class 2 pipe: Any anomaly with a predicted failure pressure less than 1.50 times the MAOP. - (5) Class 3 pipe: Any anomaly with a predicted failure pressure less than 1.8 times the MAOP. - ii) One-year crack repair conditions for a "special permit segment": FGT must repair all anomalies with a predicted failure pressure determined in accordance with 49 CFR 192.712(d) that is less than 1.39 times the MAOP, or a crack depth that is greater than 40% of the pipe wall thickness. - iii) Un-cleared shorted casing for a "special permit segment": FGT must repair within 12 months of discovery any identified corrosion, cracking or other anomaly that is shorted to a casing that is greater than 30% of the pipe wall thickness. - iv) Monitored conditions for a "special permit segment": FGT does not have to schedule the following conditions for remediation but must record and monitor the conditions during subsequent risk assessments and integrity assessments for any change that may require remediation in a special permit segment.
+Monitored conditions are the least severe and will not require examination and evaluation until the next scheduled integrity assessment. - (1) Class 1 pipe: Any anomaly with a predicted failure pressure greater than or equal to 1.39 times the MAOP and an anomaly depth less than or equal to 40% wall thickness loss. - (2) Class 2 pipe: Any anomaly with a predicted failure pressure greater than or equal to 1.50 times the MAOP and an anomaly depth less than or equal to 40% wall thickness loss. - (3) Class 3 pipe: Any anomaly with a predicted failure pressure greater than or equal to 1.8 times the MAOP and an anomaly depth less than or equal to 40% of pipe wall thickness.